BCDevOps/openshift-wiki/docs/OCP/Proxy504Error.md

 ***Issue:***

-Longer running http request return with error 504 due to a deaulyt session timeout setting of 30s on the Openshift clusetr HA-Proxy.
+Longer running http request return with error 504 due to a session timeout setting of 30s on the Openshift clusetr HA-Proxy.

 ***Resolution:***